akaflay/kiva-exercise/README.md

 # Kiva-exercise
 This project is used to solve the Kiva take home exercise.
-This is a spring boot application using Jersey , Hikaricp , Hibernate.
+This is a spring boot application using Jersey , Hikaricp , Hibernate, Mockito for Testing , caffeine for caching and MYSql for persistance.
 This project also has some basic usage of Java8 Features as CompletableFuture.This project also contains a standart method of seperating different layers of the server.

 ## Requirements